-This course is based upon lectures, readings, and 4 tutorials/short written assignments.
-You will find it helpful, and get more out of each lecture, if you keep up with the reading assignments for each unit (which get posted before each unit begins).
+This course is based upon lectures, readings, and 5 tutorials/short written assignments.
+You will find it helpful, and get more out of each lecture, if you keep up with the reading assignments for each unit, which are posted on OWL (the PowerPoints for each lecture will be posted after class).
 The course will follow the thematic outline below, but the schedule is subject to some flexibility.